jfcloutier/karma_system/design_notes/cognition_actors.md

     * e.g. the color will become gray if the color is green and both wheels spin

 * The CA applies the theory's causal rules to predict the next state so it can predict umwelt experiences
-  * from the considered execution of an affordance selected to achieve an intent (impacting a held experience)
+  * from the considered execution of an plan selected to achieve an intent (impacting a held experience)
   * due to "spontaneous" changes in the umwelt

 * Up-down and down-up constraints